-Escaping from the hustle and bustle of downtown Key West is as easy as checking into Margaritaville Key West Resort & Marina, just a block away.
-Nestled around a 37-slip marina, the Keys-style buildings feature comfortable, light and airy rooms, many with relaxing views of the pool.
+Escaping from the hustle and bustle of downtown Key West is as easy as checking into The Laureate Key West.
+This coastal-chic, all-suite resort, located right on the bay, is the perfect starting point for exploring the vibrant culture of Key West.
 For the ultimate seclusion, Sunset Key Cottages is located on a 27-acre island seven minutes away by boat from Key West, so you, too, can have a private escape from the city.

 Simonton Street’s Better Than Sex restaurant reinforces the southernmost outpost’s free spirit and specializes in one type of food group: sweets.
 Staples items include Chocolate Grilled Cheese and Kinky Key Lime Pie, as well as drinks like Argentinean wines served in chocolate-rimmed goblets and apple-infused beer in caramel-lined glasses.
 That’s one way to start a trip.